 Click here to access the final 2022 ISAN program.

-Below are recordings of some of the live sessions from the symposium.
+Below are recordings of many of the live sessions from the 2022 symposium.
 (We were not able to record the four workshops or three of the special sessions.)
-The recordings are listed in the order they appear in the program.
+The recordings are listed in the order they appeared in the program.

 Taking it Home

 Kitrina Douglas, University of West London & Leeds Beckett University

 David Carless, University of the West of Scotland

 Are You Two Sisters?
 The Journey of a Lesbian Couple

 Susan Krieger, Stanford University (USA)

 Authored by one of the most respected figures in the field of personal ethnographic narrative, Are You Two Sisters? serves as both a memoir and a sociological study, telling the story of one lesbian couple’s lifelong journey together.
 Using a lively novelistic and autoethnographic approach that toggles back and forth in time, Are You Two Sisters? addresses not only questions of gender and sexuality, but also of disability, as Krieger explores how the couple adapts to her increasing blindness.”
 Click here for more information about the book.